-REGISTRATION REGISTRATION & IDENTIFICATION OF DOGS AND CATS REFERENCE ACTIONS TASKS MEASUREMENT TARGET COMMENT AP1.3 To promote the importance of lifetime registration through education & publicity campaigns.
-Incorporate information about dog and cat registration and micro chipping in information aimed at school children.
-Brochures for distribution through pet shops, vets etc. Advertising in local Newspapers.
-Follow up with owners who have not registered their pets.
-Continuing articles through Advocate and Community Connect Increase in the percentage of dogs registered in Ballina Shire.
-Ongoing New Factsheets developed 2017.
-Community Connect series on Companion Animal Management and responsible pet ownership published in each edition.
-Grant received from Office of Local Government 2017 and Council Rangers offered free microchipping days and a \$50 discount voucher for desexing at participating vets in the Shire.
+MICROC MICROCHIPPING AND REGISTRATION OF DOGS AND CATS OF DOGS AND CATS ЧЕР TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM ର: ମୁକ To promote the importance of lifetime registration through education & publicity campaigns.
+Incorporate information about dog and cat registration and micro chipping in information almed at school children.
+Brochures for distribution through pet shops, vets etc. Advertising in local media.
+Follow up with owners who have not registered their pets and advise them of new latel less.
+Continuing articles Community Connect Increase in the percentage of dogs registered in Ballina Shire.
+Level of understanding in community and increase in registration.
+Ongoing New Factsheets developed 2017, Continue to review and update factsheets and information on website.
+Community Connect series on Companion Animal Management and responsible pet ownership published regularly.
+Grant received from Office of Local Government 2019 and Council Pangers of three microchipping days and a \$50 discount vouchar for deseking at participating vets in the Shire.
+CC1.1 Actively promote safety and wellbeing strategies CC2.2 Encourage community interaction, volunteering and wellbeing companion animals management plan ballina shire council